“Insanity is doing the same thing over and over again, and expecting different results”

 - Consistency and Over-confidence

 There is a saying we have about mock tests: the last thing you must be happy with is a consistent score!
 (Unless it’s 760!)
-A mock test must familiarize you with the rigours and demands of the GMAT.
+A mock test must familiarize you with the rigors and demands of the GMAT.
 Since the GMAT is an adaptive test, a steady score essentially means that you have not improved significantly enough to be given tougher – and higher scoring – questions.
 Thus, a steady score across different mock tests should not lull you into a false sense of security.
 Instead, your aim should be to score higher each time.
+There is no certain way to overcome the adaptive test so the only measure one can take is to become more familiar with the pattern.
+The mock tests only ensure that you are more prepared for this type of testing and it is not something unfamiliar for you.
+Keep in mind that the mocks can only give you an approximate score range which you may fall under, this may not always be completely accurate.
+Mock tests also enable a candidate to get accustomed to the testing conditions of GMAT like – the break schedules, no use of a calculator in the quant section and of course the time you take to solve each section.

 - Partial Preparation

 Different schools of thought guide candidates differently.
 Some advise you to concentrate on your weaker areas; others advise you to bank on your strengths.
 Neither technique will guarantee you success on the GMAT, which requires you to have both breadth and depth of knowledge on the test topics.
-The only way to guarantee a high score is to diligent and equal practice of all sections and all question types.
+The only way to guarantee a high score is to diligently and equally practice all sections and different question types.
+This is where a study plan plays a huge role since it helps you keep a track on the progress you have made so far.
+It also assists you so that you don’t miss out on any of the important topics or overlook some categories either.
+Preparation is a key element for the GMAT exam and it is vital that you are not neglectful of this.
+Planning and executing different study strategies will without fail prove beneficial at the time of the exam.

 - Obsessing over Questions